Get

 Gravy Train Beefy Classic Dry Dog Food

 Nutritionally balanced for adult dogs, the Gravy Train Beefy Classic Dry Dog Food can be served as plain kibble or as a soft dish with gravy.
-The moist gravy created after you add warm water and the rich, beefy flavor appeal to dogs and make this food a favorite even among picky eaters.
+The moist gravy created after you add warm water and the rich, beefy flavor appeal to dogs makes it a favorite among picky eaters.

-It does contain artificial colors and the meat meal listed as the third ingredient isn’t identified, which might make some owners — especially owners of dogs with allergies — wary about this dog food.
-Despite the affordability of this product and the multi-pack options, it’s only available in small bags, which might not be enough for large breeds.
+It contains artificial colors, and the meat meal listed as the third ingredient isn’t identified, which might make some owners, especially those who have dogs with allergies, wary about this formula.
+Despite its affordability and the multi-pack options, it’s only available in small bags, which might not be enough for large breeds.

 Pros